-The first Christmas tree was a gift of an associate of Captain Herman Scheunemann and was lit in his honor.
-He was the captain of the Rouse Simmons, known as the “Christmas Tree Ship.”
-The ship was lost in a storm in Lake Michigan on November 23, 1912.
+The first Christmas tree was a gift of an associate of Captain Herman Scheunemann whose “Christmas Tree Ship” was lost in a storm in Lake Michigan on November 23, 1912.

-In December 1956, Chicago’s Christmas tree was in fact one large tree that had been created from many smaller trees.
-The tree was 70 feet tall, decorated with about 4,400 lights and more than 2,000 ornaments, and was located in the Grant Park tree platform at Congress Parkway and Michigan Avenue.
+As the years went on the city continued to create larger trees from many small trees.
+By 1956the tree was 70 feet tall, decorated with about 4,400 lights and more than 2,000 ornaments, and was located in the Grant Park tree platform at Congress Parkway and Michigan Avenue.

 The Tree Lighting Ceremony was moved to Civic Center Plaza, known today as Daley Plaza, in December 1966.

 In 1982, the location was changed to State Street and Wacker Drive, but returned to Daley Plaza the following year.